CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

 <br>

 ## Fields (Variables)
-This class does nothing.
+This class does nothing, so far.
 For this reason we will add some Fields.
 Field is another name for variable.
 In Java, all variables must:
 * Have a declared data type
 * Have a declaration name that starts with a lower case letter.
-* Not start with a number, although it may end in one.
+* Have a declaration name that does not start with a number, although it may end in one.
-* Not be named using [reserved keywords](https://www.thoughtco.com/reserved-words-in-java-2034200).
+* Have a declaration name that is not a [reserved keyword](https://www.thoughtco.com/reserved-words-in-java-2034200).

 ```java
 package csi.cobian.pkg;